krasimir/CanIUseRSCs/apps/nextjs/src/app/cases/02/README.md

 # Mixing server and client components

-In this example we are passing server generated data as a child of a client component.
+Passing server generated data as a child of a client component.

 ## Code